AdityaGupta1/helm-minecraft/readme.md

     - Use `kubectl exec -i <pod name> rcon-cli` to access the server console
 ![](console.png)
 7. Enjoy your **epic** Minecraft server

-## TODO

-- Figure out how to access the EBS volume and interact with saved data
-- Add instructions for making a shorter IP
-- Command to get pod name so that it doesn't need to be manually provided each time
-- Find out whether the default LoadBalancer is the best, and if not, which one is the best